Ternatsu2/NVIDIA-SDK-WSL-Installer/README.md

 That’s it.
 The script automatically performs all tasks behind the scenes.
 Once it finishes, you can open WSL and verify that Ubuntu is set up and the NVIDIA SDK Manager is installed.
 For detailed guidance on using NVIDIA SDK Manager, visit NVIDIA's official SDK Manager documentation. https://developer.nvidia.com/sdk-manager

 ---

 ## Troubleshooting

 - **“File Not Found”**:
-  Make sure the `.deb` file is in your Downloads folder.
+  Make sure the `.deb` and `.tar` files are in your Downloads folder.
 - **Missing WSL**:
   The installer will enable it if needed, but ensure your Windows version supports it.
 - **Administrator Privileges**: